codius-deprecated/codius-host/README.md

 ````

-Features are enabled at startup using the command line flag -f or --feature.
+Features are enabled at startup using the command line flag -f or --features.
 Multiple features can be specified using commas without spaces.

 ````
 codius-host start --features my_cool_feature